Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Introduction

 When exploring decision-based attacks on face forgery detection, it is easiest to apply existing decision-based attacks directly~\cite{boundary,OptAttack,signopt, hsja,SignFlip,TA}.
 However, directly applying existing decision-based attacks to face forgery detection may encounter some issues: (a) \textit{perturbation initialization failure}.
 Existing decision-based attacks usually adopt random noise as attack initialization.
-However, since adding noise itself is a kind of manipulation, faces with random noise are usually recognized as fake faces by face forgery detection (as shown in Fig.~\ref{fig:bypass}). (b) \textit{low image quality}.
+However, since adding large noise itself is a kind of manipulation, faces with large random noise are usually recognized as fake faces by face forgery detection (as shown in Figure~\ref{fig:bypass}). (b) \textit{low image quality}.
 For example, RayS~\cite{RayS} introduces perceptible regular rectangular perturbation.
-Using real faces as perturbation initialization~\cite{SignFlip} leads to artifacts and may affect the application of faces, e.g. face recognition, as shown in Fig.~\ref{fig:bypass}.
+Using real faces for perturbation initialization~\cite{SignFlip} can introduce artifacts and potentially impact face-related applications, such as face recognition.
+Even if such faces succeed in bypassing forgery detection models, they fail to achieve the ultimate goal of deceiving face recognition systems, as illustrated in Figure~\ref{fig:bypass}.
 Therefore, we need an efficient decision-based attack designed for face forgery detection to identify potential vulnerabilities on face forgery detection and provide insights on possible improvements.